Childhood cancer survivors and breast-feeding: Good for baby, good for mom

 About the author

-Ginger Carney, MPH, RDN, LDN, IBCLC, RLC, FILCA, FAND, is the director of Clinical Nutrition Services at St. Jude Children’s Research Hospital.
-View full bio.
+Ginger Carney, MPH, RDN, LDN, IBCLC, RLC, FILCA, FAND, was the director of Clinical Nutrition Services at St. Jude Children’s Research Hospital.

 More Articles From Ginger Carney